makersacademy/bowling-challenge/README.md

 - Would it be better practice to have another class orchestrating the overall program logic?
     - If so, how can jasmine coordinate with this, when it needs to enter numbers?
     - Currently, this difficulty has led to events being triggered by existing methods within `Bowling.js` as a side-effect - e.g. `enterScore` triggers `endFrame`.
-- Some of the missing orchestration has been placed within `interface.js` because it's triggered by user interaction.
-Is this appropriate?

 Instructions for use
 ===